lymestack/SimpleAuth4Net/documentation/background.md

 We'll note that there are 3 self-hosted options, only one of which, [ASP.NET Core Identity](https://dotnet.microsoft.com/apps/aspnet) is a free, open-source product.

-## Why not MS Idenity?
+## Why not ASP.NET Core Identity?

-MS Identity is still a pain and is it's own academic in itself.
-It's not open enough for me or easy enough for me to customize in a degree that I'm comfortable with.
-I find it's still bloated and I can never find the right tutorial to get it working well with 3rd party SSO providers.
+It's effing complicated!
+ASP.NET Core Identity is is it's own academic unto itself.
+While it's open source and extendable, it's still pretty complicated and difficult for a beginner to wrap their head around.
+I also could never seem to find the right tutorial to get it working well with 3rd party SSO providers.

 ## Why Self Hosted?

-For small projects, managing identity shouldn't cost anything and there
+For small projects, managing identity shouldn't cost anything.
+Also, while you can still use cloud authentication, enabling the ability for local accounts removes a dependency from the cloud, which has its benefits.

 ## Disable Local Accounts for added security

 For much of the time, local accounts, even those that use SSO to authenticate, are enough security for 90% of the secured apps out there.
 Non-mission critical, non-sensitive product or service providers.
 However, if you're nervous about storing passwords in your database, you can disable local accounts while still storing your user's data.
 This allows credentials to be managed by SSO providers, but still relate to user records in your database.

-## Other commercial providers
+## Other Commercial Providers

-Auth0 - www.auth0.com - One of the best providers, but unfortunately not free.
+[Auth0](https://www.auth0.com) - One of the best providers, but unfortunately not free.